 Step 5: More Waiting

-It will take four to six weeks for the fermentation process to complete.
+The fermentation process will take four to six weeks to complete.
 Make sure the airlock is still halfway full of water every few days.
-The water allows the gas produced during the process to escape while keeping out insects who might be interested in tasting your wine.
+The water allows the gas produced during the process to escape while keeping out insects that might be interested in tasting your wine.

 The procedure is complete, and it's time to drink when the bubbling stops and there are no movements in the airlock or bottle.
 You can consume the wine now or later by pouring it into a fresh glass bottle and corking it.